sensiasoft/sensorhub/sensorhub-all/src/site/markdown/dev-guide.md

 So that we can better evaluate your contribution, please describe your improvements in as much details as you can.
 We'll do our best to process *Pull Request* as fast as possible.

 **Thanks in advance for your contribution!**

+### Eclipse Tips

+One problem we have encountered several times with Eclipse is that the POM files and Projects Settings get out of sync and it causes various Java and/or Maven related dependency errors (e.g. dependency YYY cannot be found, etc).
+If you get such errors although everything seems fine in your POM and code, you may have to follow these steps to resync eveything:

+  * Click one of the SensorHub module project
+  * Select "Maven > Update Project..." from the context menu
+  * Click the "Select All" button
+  * Confirm by clicking "OK"